sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 ## Modular White Box Testing

-Let's start the white box testing section with an enhanced [visibility](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) table that includes columns for being in a different module.
+Let's start the white box testing section with an enhanced [accessibility](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) table that includes columns for being in a different module.

-### Visibility table
+### Accessibility

 The `public class A` in `package foo` with one field for every access level modifier serves as a reference.
 Each column lists another type and shows how access levels affect visibility.
-An ✅ indicates that this member of `A` is visible, else ❌ is shown.
+An ✅ indicates that this member of `A` is accessible, else ❌ is shown.

 - **B** - same module, same package, **other** compilation unit: `package foo; class B {}`
 - **C** - same module, **other** package, subclass: `package bar; class C extends foo.A {}`